-1. Terms of reference
+1. Terms of Reference

-The Audit and Risk Assurance Committee (the Committee) is to:
+The Audit and Risk Assurance Committee is to:

-- 1.1 Advise the Council and the Registrar (as Accounting Officer) on the appointment of internal and external auditors. - 1.2 Approve internal and external audit programmes and fees and any other terms of engagement. - 1.3 Review the external auditors' management letters and any other relevant reports and the adequacy of management's response, reporting on these to the Council as appropriate. - 1.4 Receive reports on the internal audit work plan and the adequacy of management's response and consider appropriate action arising from them. - 1.5 Review the effectiveness of internal and external audit periodically, including resourcing and access and quality assurance processes. - 1.6 Review the annual report and accounts, including; the governance statement, the process for review of the accounts prior to submission to auditors, the level of error identified and management's letters of representation to the external auditors, making recommendations to the Council and the Registrar (as Accounting Officer) as appropriate. - 1.7 Review any changes to the risk appetite, strategic risk register and advise the Council and Accounting Officer on the adequacy of processes and controls to monitor and manage strategic and operational risk. - 1.8 Review assurance activity relating to the control framework for the management of risk, governance and compliance requirements for the HCPC, including oversight of losses and special payments (other than special severance payments, which are reported to the Remuneration Committee) and procurement single source requests or waiver requests above the limits specified in the procurement policy and financial regulations, as applicable. - 1.9 At the Council's request, advise it on matters of corporate governance (but without limiting the Committee's power to make recommendations to the Council on corporate governance issues arising from the work of the internal and external auditors).
+- 1.1 Advise the Council and the Registrar (as Accounting Officer) on the appointment of internal and external auditors. - 1.2 Approve internal and external audit programmes and fees and any other terms of engagement. - 1.3 Review the external auditors' management letters and any other relevant reports and the adequacy of management's response, reporting on these to the Council as appropriate. - 1.4 Receive reports on the internal audit work plan and the adequacy of management's response and consider appropriate action arising from them. - 1.41.5 Review the effectiveness of internal and external audit periodically, including resourcing and access and quality assurance processes. - 4.51.6 Review the Council's annual report and accounts, including; the governance statement, the process for review of the accounts prior to submission to auditors, the level of error identified and management's letters of representation to the external auditors, making recommendations to the Council and the Registrar (as Accounting Officer) as appropriate. - 1.7 Review any changes to the risk appetite, Strategic Risk Register and advise the Council and Accounting Officer on the adequacy of processes and controls to monitor and manage strategic and operational risk. - 1.61.8 Review assurance activity relating to the control framework for the management of risk, governance and compliance requirements for the HCPC. - 4.71.9 At the Council's request, advise it on matters of corporate governance (but without limiting the Committee's power to make recommendations to the Council on corporate governance issues arising from the work of the internal and external auditors). - 4.81.10 Review and approve the HCPC's internal whistleblowing, anti-fraud and anti-bribery policies and monitor their operation, escalating to Council as required.

-- 1.10 Review and approve the HCPC's internal whistleblowing, anti-fraud and anti-bribery policies and monitor their operation, escalating to Council as required. - 1.11 Consider and make recommendations to the Council and the Registrar (as Accounting Officer) as appropriate on the Council's accounting policies. - 1.12 The Committee may procure specialist advice at the expense of the HCPC, taking into account the HCPC's financial regulations.
+- 1.9 Consider and make recommendations to the Council and the Registrar (as Accounting Officer) as appropriate on the Council's accounting policies. - 1.101.11 - 1.11 The Committee will present a report to the Council on its activities annually - 1.12 The Committee may procure specialist advice at the expense of the HCPC within budgetary restrictions taking into account the HCPC's financial regulations.

-2. Membership and quorum
+2. Membership and Quorum

-- 2.1 The Audit and Risk Assurance Committee comprises four members, appointed by the Chair, of which: - 2.1.1 at least one member must have recent, significant and relevant financial experience: - 2.1.2 at least two members must be members of the Council; and - 2.1.3 at least one member must not be a member of the Council. - 2.2 No member of the Audit and Risk Assurance Committee can be a member of the People and Resources Committee or Remuneration Committee. - 2.3 The quorum at a meeting of the Committee is any three members.
+- 2.1 The Audit and Risk Assurance Committee comprises four members, appointed by the Chair, of which: - 2.1.1 at least one member must have recent, significant and relevant financial experience; - 2.1.2 at least two members must be members of the Council; and - 2.1.3 at least one member must not be a member of the Council. - 2.2 No member of the Audit and Risk Assurance Committee can be a member of the Finance People and Resources Committee or Remuneration Committee. - 2.3 The quorum at a meeting of the Committee is any three members.
 If, during a meeting of the Committee, a quorum ceases to exist, the meeting must be dissolved and all remaining business adjourned to the next meeting of the Committee.